github/docs/content/admin/identity-and-access-management/iam-configuration-reference/saml-configuration-reference.md

 ---
 title: SAML configuration reference
 shortTitle: SAML reference
-intro: 'You can see SAML metadata for {% ifversion ghec %}your organization or enterprise on {% data variables.product.product_name %}{% elsif ghes %}{% data variables.location.product_location %}{% elsif ghae %}your enterprise on {% data variables.product.product_name %}{% endif %}, and you can learn more about available SAML attributes and response requirements.'
+intro: 'You can see SAML metadata for {% ifversion ghec %}your organization or enterprise on {% data variables.product.product_name %}{% elsif ghes %}{% data variables.location.product_location %}{% endif %}, and you can learn more about available SAML attributes and response requirements.'
 versions:
   ghec: '*'
   ghes: '*'
-  ghae: '*'
 type: reference
 topics:
   - Accounts